hack-dance/island-ai/README.md

 **Packages:**

-- **@island-ai/core**: A client module that interfaces directly with LLM streams.
+- **zod-stream**: A client module that interfaces directly with LLM streams.
 Utilizing Schema-Stream for efficient parsing, it's equipped with tools for processing raw responses from OpenAI, categorizing them by mode (function, tools, JSON, etc.), and ensuring proper error handling and stream conversion.
 Ideal for API integration delivering structured LLM response streams.
 There are also utilties for generating OpenAI SDK client parameters with structured response models using Zod schemas.

 - **@island-ai/hooks**: A set of React hooks tailored for integrating streaming JSON data into React applications.
 These hooks facilitate the incorporation of live data feeds into user interfaces.